 The City of Auburn Community Services Department (ACSD) continued to monitor outcomes monthly to assess its progress toward meeting the goal of increasing the number of new affordable housing units.
-During program year 2019, the City was able to complete site work for seven (7) affordable houses.
-Future Action Plan will include goals of construction of affordable housing units.
+During the program year 2019, the City was able to complete site work for seven (7) affordable houses.
+The future Action Plan will include goals for the construction of affordable housing units.